api3dao/airnode/.changeset/olive-lions-help.md

 ---
-'@api3/airnode-examples': patch
+'@api3/airnode-examples': minor
 ---

-Default to DEBUG log level in airnode-examples
+Use --debug for airnode-deployer commands and default to DEBUG log level in airnode-examples